CS5610-Khoury-Lionelle/LabMagicEightBall/Instructions/README.md

 As we start working with full projects, you will find this will be setup by configuration files.

+> [!CAUTION]
+> If you are unable to use the `tsc` command, make sure to meet with a TA or the instructor right away to get your system configured properly.
+You should not let system issues prevent you from learning!
+Also, make sure you go back to the [install resources](https://github.com/CS5610-Khoury-Lionelle/Resources/blob/main/ModuleResources.md) if you haven't.

 #### Run the webpage